-We have audited the accompanying consolidated financial statements of Tartisan Resources Corp. and its subsidiary, which comprise the consolidated statements of financial position as at March 31, 2014 and March 31, 2013 and the consolidated statements of comprehensive loss, changes in equity, and cash flows for the years then ended and related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Tartisan Resources Corp. and its subsidiary, which comprise the consolidated statements of financial position as at March 31, 2015 and March 31, 2014 and the consolidated statements of comprehensive loss, changes in shareholder's deficiency, and cash flows for the years then ended and related notes, which comprise a summary of significant accounting policies and other explanatory information.